laacz/aoc-2023/readme.md

 ## Day 03

 Part 2 caught me a bit off-guard.
 After short deliberations with a person as non-programmer as me (that being myself) decided to go ad-hoc for the secodn part.

+## Day 04

+First part was trivial, second - easy enough once you read all the requirements.
+I feel that there was some fancy algorithm intended to be used here, but I'll leave it to those who feel them.